pupnp/pupnp/docs/cmake-migration.md

 ### Version numbers

-Previously the authoritative version was in `configure.ac` (the `AC_INIT` line) and `cmake/autoheader.cmake` parsed it at configure time.

-Now the version is defined directly in `CMakeLists.txt`, as the single `project(PUPNP ...)` version:
+The version is defined directly in `CMakeLists.txt`, as the single `project(PUPNP ...)` version:

 ```cmake